Suspect charged with decade-old murders on New York's Long Island | Law-Order

 Suspect charged with decade-old murders on New York's Long Island

+Detectives used DNA samples to link Heuermann to the murders, including swabbing leftover crust from a pizza he consumed after a surveillance team saw him throw it away in Manhattan in January, the bail application said.
+Heuermann used a burner cellphone to contact the three women, who were in their 20s and advertised themselves as sex workers, and bound them with belts or tape before wrapping some of the bodies in a burlap-type material, according to the application.

+"This case is not over, it's only beginning," Tierney said at a press conference where he appeared alongside Suffolk County law enforcement officers, federal agents and some of the victims' relatives.
+Suffolk County Police Commissioner Rodney Harrison said his officers were investigating the other murders.
+He urged the public to share any relevant information with them.

-He did not identify the suspect but said a grand jury was expected to hand down an indictment on Friday afternoon.
-Harrison said more information would be provided at a press conference at 4 p.m.
-(2000 GMT) on Friday.
-Some bodies were found wrapped in burlap bags, and five of the victims were identified as missing prostitutes who had advertised for clients online, including on Craigslist, police have said.
+At least five of the Gilgo Beach victims were identified as missing prostitutes who had advertised for clients online, including on Craigslist, police have said.

-The remains were linked to nine women, one man and a toddler girl.
-Police have said that one person might be responsible for all the murders.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)